erdos/erdos.inspector/README.md

 ## License

-Copyright © 2013 Janos Erdos
+Copyright © 2013 Janos Erdos, student at the ELTE University, Budapest

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.